Landis' conjecture: a survey: A quantitative form of Meshkov's result by Bourgain and Kenig

 The answer by Bourgain and Kenig is contained in the following theorem. \begin{theorem}[{\cite[Lemma 3.10]{BK05}}] Under the above conditions on $u$, we have

-\end{theorem} It is interesting to note that the corresponding fact (even in qualitative form) is false on the whole lattice $\Z^n$, see for instance the article by Jitomirskaya \cite[Theorem 2]{J07}.
-As a remark, in order to apply the induction on scales argument to work to prove the weak Wegner estimate, it was enough an estimate of the form
+\end{theorem} Quantitative estimates for solutions of $-\Delta u+W \cdot \nabla u+qu=\lambda u$ in the spirit of Theorem \ref{thm:BKquantitative} were studied in \cite{Davey14}, see also the generalizations by C.-L. Lin and J.-N. Wang \cite{LW14}.
+It is interesting to note that the corresponding Theorem \ref{thm:BKquantitative} is false on the lattice $\Z^n$, see, for instance, the article by Jitomirskaya \cite[Theorem 2]{J07}.
+As a remark, in order for the induction on scales argument to work in proving the weak Wegner estimate, an estimate of the form

-and observe that $4/3=1.33\ldots$.
+was needed.
+Observe that $4/3=1.33\ldots$.
 It turns out that the result in Theorem \ref{thm:BKquantitative} is a quantitative version of Landis' conjecture.
-On the other hand, Meshkov's example in Theorem \ref{thm:Cruz99_2} clearly shows the sharpness of the lower bound on $M(R)$ on Theorem \ref{thm:BKquantitative}.
+On the other hand, Meshkov's example in Theorem \ref{thm:Cruz99_2} clearly shows the sharpness of the lower bound on $M(R)$ in Theorem \ref{thm:BKquantitative}.
 Nevertheless, in Meshkov's example, $u$ and $q$ are complex valued, while for many applications, only real $u$, $q$ are of interest.
 Then, the following question arises: \begin{question}{\cite[Question 1]{K05}, \cite[p.
 28]{K07}} Can $4/3$ in Theorem \ref{thm:BKquantitative} be improved to $1$ for real-valued $u$, $q$? \end{question}